Beinn Eighe Nature Reserve

 One of Wester Ross's 5 BIG reasons to Visit!

-New for 2015! - The entire Visitor Centre has been refurbished and redecorated during the winter.
-There's an exciting new range of displays, including a 3d printed map of the reserve so visitors can see exactly where everything is.
+Have you been before?
+Why not visit us again?
+In 2015, The entire Visitor Centre was refurbished and redecorated during the winter.
+We have an exciting range of displays, including a 3d printed map of the reserve so visitors can see exactly where everything is.
 There's a webcam overlooking a Sea Eagles nest, new signage, and a new "hide" overlooking a pond and the nearby woodland areas that will be open 24 hours a day.
-Opening April 4th.

 As ever - all this is FREE - no entrance fees